paulcruse3/atom-blackboard-aptana/README.md

 # Blackboard Aptana Theme for Atom.io

-A *modified* adaptation of the Blackboard Aptana theme for Atom.
+A *modified* adaptation of the Blackboard Aptana theme for Atom inspired by [Blackboard Theme](https://atom.io/themes/blackboard-theme)

 ### What's Changed?